netgen-layouts/layouts-docs/cookbook/custom_parameter_types.rst

 ---------------------------------------

-Parameter type service needs to implement ``Netgen\BlockManager\Parameters\ParameterTypeInterface``.
+Parameter type service needs to implement ``Netgen\Layouts\Parameters\ParameterTypeInterface``.
 Since this interface has a handful of methods, there is a handy abstract class from which you can extend so you don't have to write boilerplate code in your parameter types.

 This cuts down the number of required methods to implement to 2.
 Let's create an empty class extending the abstract class: